 - Take Ginger Paste, Tomato Paste, Cumin Powder, 1 tsp.
 Turmeric Powder, Red Chilli Powder, Sugar, and Salt along with 1 Tsp. of Oil and mix those to make a paste.

-- Wash Koi Mach and marinade with Turmeric powder and Salt and leave the marinated fish for 30 minutes.
+- Wash Koi Mach and marinate with ¼ Tsp. each of Turmeric powder and Salt and also a few drops of mustard oil and leave the marinated fish for 30 minutes.

 - Strain fishes from Oil.

-- Now temper remaining oil with Dry red Chilli and keep the flame low.
+- Now temper remaining oil with Nigella Seed and Dry red Chilli and keep the flame low.

 - Add spice paste and start cooking in low flame for around 5 minutes or till the spices start leaving the edge of the pan.